grantcolley/react-notes/README.md

 └── ... (other config files)
 ```

 The main HTML file served by your web server is `index.html`.
-The React entry point is in `index.js`, which renders the root React component `App` into the DOM.
+The React entry point is in `main.jsx`, which renders the root React component `App` into the DOM.

 `index.html` is the main HTML file served by your web server.
 React doesn't generate HTML from scratch — it injects your app into the `<div id="root">`.
 ```HTML